SenseAI/SenseAI.github.io/index.markdown

    </ul>
 <li>Setup complete</li>
   <ul>
-     <li>Your project is not setup to run the SDK and resolve the SDK's dependencies</li>
+     <li>Your project is now setup to run the SDK and resolve the SDK's dependencies</li>
    </ul>
 </ol>